linq2db/linq2db/CONTRIBUTING.md

         // - DefaultConfiguration, TraceLevel, Providers - use value from base configuration only if it is not defined in current configuration
         // - Connections - merge current and base connection strings "BasedOn"              : "LocalConnectionStrings",

         // default provider, used as a source of reference data
         // LINQ to DB uses SQLite for it and you hardly need to change it "DefaultConfiguration" : "SQLite.Classic",

+        // (optional) contains full or relative (from test assembly location) path to test baselines directory.
+        // When path is set and specified directory exists - enables baselines generation for tests.
+        "BaselinesPath": "c:\\github\\linq2db.baselines",

         // logging level
         // Supported values: Off, Error, Warning, Info, Verbose
         // Default level: Info